muximus3/OneAPI/README.md

 The LLM calling tool is designed for researchers to interact with the language model.
 It can be accessed through a user interface (UI), code, or command.

-Engage in multi-turn conversations with ChatGPT or Other LLMs APIs and automatically save them in a **training-specific** data format.
+You can engage in multi-turn conversations with ChatGPT or other LLMs APIs and automatically save them in a **training-specific** data format.

 **Step 1: Installation (requires Python environment and python >= 3.11):** `pip install one-api-tool`